 - Outline of the job including essential criteria.

 There must be no discriminatory references and a statement of commitment to equal opportunities should be included in the advertisement.

 It is good practice to acknowledge receipt of application forms.

 There are a number of methods that can be adopted in order to generate interest, including:

-- Engaging an executive search recruitment agency.
+- If you are a larger organisation you might want to engage an executive search recruitment agency.
 These companies often specialise in a particular area of recruitment and therefore have the knowledge to attract an appropriate pool of candidates.
 This method is often suitable to specialist fields, e.g. in the construction industry.

 - Engaging a commercial recruitment agency.
 Commercial agencies have a register of available candidates in particular types of work, e.g. secretarial and administrative.

-- Advertising on-line.
+- Advertising on-line via your Facebook page.
 This has become a very popular platform for recruitment and is inexpensive by comparison to some other methods of advertising.

 The interview should be carried out by more than one person, e.g. line manager / supervisor and HR manager / representative, and it is essential to be well prepared.
 The interview panel should read the application form and familiarise themselves with the job specification.
 Questions, relevant to the business and the job in question (see person specification), should be prepared beforehand.